This post is messy… It’s a work in progress. Just like my novel. But this is my progress to date…

 Novel Writing Progress

-I will be plotting (see what I did there) my progress here… I will graph my word count.
+I began plotting (see what I did there) my progress here… And it was pretty… The little ex-scientist in me adored watching my word count graph evolve and grow.

 Day 1 – Tuesday 31st May 2022

 Starting ahead of schedule thanks to Arts Council England’s premature rejection.
 Anyway, they are forgotten already, Arts who?

 I started work today on Chapter One.
 I am beginning in medias res, which is just posh-speak for ‘in the midst of things’.
 Beginning in the action, at a point in the story where the story has already begun.
 It is actually feeling rather more tricky than I imagined it might be.

 Maybe it’s just the clunky feeling of being less accustomed to writing in prose.
 I am used to the zippedyalongness of dialogue in a script.
 It is going to take some getting used to.
 I’m sure I will get the hang of it, by the time I reach 90,000 words or thereabouts.

 It doesn’t feel too shabby a progress for day one.
 831 words under my belt and a fair bit of background work on my antagonist.
 He has a name and, of course, he already seems to have more depth and is more interesting than everyone else in the story.
 I will look into sorting that out on Thursday.
 I have to call it a day for now because I still have to prep for work tomorrow.